j-mie6/parsley-debug-app/README.md

 ## What is Dill?

-Dill (**Debugging Interactively in the Parsley Library**) is a cross-platform, visual, reactive and interactive debugger to be used with the parser combinator library for Scala, [Parsley](https://github.com/j-mie6/parsley).
+Dill (**Debugging Interactively in the Parsley Library**) is a cross-platform, visual, reactive and interactive debugger to be used with the _modern_ parser combinator library for Scala, [`Parsley`](https://github.com/j-mie6/parsley).

 ## How do I use it?